-2.1 The applicant provides details in Section M on their application of the steps they intend to take to meet the four licensing objectives.
-These steps would in turn, where applicable, be made into conditions to be attached to the premises licence, if the variation application is granted.
+2.1 The applicant provides details in Section 18 on their application of the steps they intend to take to meet the four licensing objectives.
+These steps would in turn, where applicable, be made into conditions to be attached to the licence, if granted.